Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Theoretical Results

 The proof is provided in Appendix~\ref{sec:proofs}.
-Proposition~\ref{prop:internal_contraction} characterizes how the $\textsc{Repa}$ update modifies the hidden representations of the diffusion model.
-The inequality shows that a single $\textsc{Repa}$ step contracts the distance between the current representation $h_t$ and the clean-image representation $h^*$, up to two additive terms: the proxy error $\mathrm{ApproxErr}(x,\bar{x})$ and the encoder misalignment $\mathrm{MisREPA}(x)$.
-As explained, both quantities are expected to be small in practice.
-When this is the case, the result implies that $\textsc{Repa}$ acts as a contraction on the model's internal representations, steering them toward those associated with the clean image.
+Proposition~\ref{prop:zspace_contraction_repa} characterizes how the \textsc{Repa} update modifies the latent diffusion state.
+The inequality shows that, when the current state \(z_t\) is reasonably close to the clean latent code \(z^*\), a single \textsc{Repa} step contracts their distance up to two additive terms: the proxy approximation error and the representation misalignment, both of which are expected to be small in practice.
+This contraction therefore holds in a local regime around \(z^*\), which corresponds in practice to stages of the diffusion process where the global structure of the reconstruction is already correct and the remaining errors are primarily fine-scale details and artifacts.
+In this regime, \textsc{Repa} acts as a perceptual regularizer, refining local image details and correcting artifacts that are not effectively addressed by the baseline update alone.
+Qualitative examples illustrating this behavior are provided in Figure \ref{fig:repa_qualitative_tasks} and the Appendix \ref{sec:qualitative}.

-Intuitively, Proposition~\ref{lem:repa_mmd_mine} shows that the $\textsc{Repa}$ regularizer induces a reduction in the discrepancy between reconstructed and ground-truth images in the DINOv2 feature space an embedding space known to correlate well with human perceptual similarity~\citep{fu2023dreamsim}.
-Proposition~\ref{prop:internal_contraction} complements this view by establishing that the REPA update also reduces the gap between the model’s internal hidden representation and that of the clean image.

-To further illustrate these insights, Appendix~\ref{sec:feature_vs_repa} compares $\textsc{Repa}$ to a variant that enforces consistency directly in the DINOv2 feature space, without aligning the diffusion model’s internal states.
-The results show that $\textsc{Repa}$ leads to higher perceptual quality, highlighting the benefit of guiding the sampling process through the model’s intermediate representations rather than relying solely on feature-space matching.

-Taken together, these findings indicate that $\textsc{Repa}$ promotes perceptually meaningful reconstructions by steering the model toward regions of the feature space that reflect the semantic structure of natural images.
-Empirical evaluations in Section~\ref{sec:experiments} reinforce this interpretation across multiple solvers and inverse problems.